sumnerevans/sumnerevans.com/content/posts/programming/2022-advent-of-code/index.md

 </details>

-On the Mines leaderboard, I got 4th place on part 1, the best I've done so far.
-But happened with the global leaderboard, I fell on part 2 all the way down to 13th place.
+On the Mines leaderboard, I got 4th place on part 1 and I'm on 398 points, the best I've done so far.
+But similar to what happened with the global leaderboard, I fell on part 2 all the way down to 13th place.
 At the top, Ryan (446) has pulled ahead of Kelly (443) for first place.
 Colin is tied with Kelly and Sam is in fourth with 407 points.

 # Day 5: Supply Stacks